Please join us at our next REmarket on June 17 & 18, 2026

 - Kitchen/household items should be clean and free of food waste.

-- If you are donating items that may contain data (e.g., smartphones, tablets, or computers), we encourage you to wipe your items and perform a factory reset prior to donation.
+- If you are donating items that may contain data (e.g., smartphones, tablets, or computers), we encourage you to wipe your data and perform a factory reset prior to donation.
 We will not be liable for any data leaks or other incidents that occur as a result of the donation of your items.

 FreeMarket

-FreeMarket is a place where anyone can donate and/or take items as they please.
+FreeMarket is a place where patrons can donate and/or take items as they please.
 By allowing our neighbours to directly access donated items free of charge, we are both keeping usable items out of landfills and giving back to our community.

 We accept the following items for donation:

-We do *not* accept the following items:
+We do NOT accept the following items:

 Please be mindful of the following FreeMarket rules and guidelines: